nedseb/codal-stm32/system/CMSIS_5/CMSIS/DSP/README.md

 # README

+## Folders and files

+### Folders

+* cmsisdsp
+  * Require to build the CMSIS-DSP PythonWrapper for the Python repository
+  * It contains all Python packages
+* ComputeLibrary:
+  * Some kernels required when building CMSIS-DSP with Neon acceleration
+* Examples:
+  * Examples of use of CMSIS-DSP
+* Include:
+  * Include files for CMSIS-DSP
+* Platforms:
+  * Used for running the CMSIS-DSP test framework on Arm IPSS
+* PrivateInclude:
+  * Some include needed to build CMSIS-DSP
+* PythonWrapper:
+  * C code for the CMSIS-DSP PythonWrapper
+  * Examples for the PythonWrapper
+* Scripts:
+  * Debugging scripts
+  * Script to generate some coefficient tables used by CMSIS-DSP
+* SDFTools:
+  * Examples for the Synchronous Data Flow
+  * C++ templates for the Synchronous Data Flow
+* Source:
+  * CMSIS-DSP source
+* Testing:
+  * CMSIS-DSP Test frameworks
+* Toolchain:
+  * cmake files for building with gcc or Arm clang

+### Files

+Some files are needed to generate the PythonWrapper:

+* PythonWrapper_README.md
+* LICENSE.txt
+* MANIFEST.in
+* pyproject.toml
+* setup.py

+cmake files are useful to build CMSIS-DSP and the Test framework.

+filterLinkScript.py is used by the cmake build.

+cmsisdspconfig.py:

+* Web browser UI to generate build configurations

 ## How to use

 This document is explaining how to use cmake with CMSIS-DSP.
+(It is not official so not supported.
+The official way to build is to use the CMSIS-Pack).

 The example arm_variance_f32 in folder Examples/ARM/arm_variance_f32 has been modified to also support cmake and is used as an example in this document.